trettifjerde/gatsby34/src/projects/quest.md

 - SCSS
 order: -1
 ---
-A simple question-and-answer web app.
+A simple question-and-answer single page application.

-**Saves** the current **question number** in local storage so you do not have to start the game from the beginning if you close the app.
+**Saves** the current **question number** in local storage so you don't have to start from the beginning if you close the app.